-Information collected during the aerial reconnaissance in combination with existing information and data layers (geomorphic reaches, aerial photos, geology, etc.), and meso-scale physical habitat types (run, pool, riffle, etc.) will be mapped in GIS.
-Ground truthing will be conducted by boat, kayak, and/or walking depending on specific conditions of the river or stream.
+Ground truthing will be conducted by boat, kayak, and/or walking depending on specific conditions of the river or stream; these surveys should be performed when flows are at or below median conditions when habitat features are relatively easy to evaluate.
 Field notes and drawings will be digitized and incorporated into a GIS layer that can be used to query the amount and location of various habitat types.
 Riparian vegetation categories will also be delineated on the photos, digitized and incorporated into a GIS layer.
-This information will be used initially to determine appropriate Study Sites within select Reaches that represent habitat found in larger areas.
-The channel reach maps may also be used to evaluate how modeled habitat at a Study Site scales up to total habitat available within a Reach or Study Area.
+This information can be used to determine appropriate Study Sites within select Reaches that represent habitat found in larger areas.
+The channel reach maps may also be used to evaluate how modeled habitat at a Study Site scales up to total habitat available within a Reach or Study Area, if necessary, and to assist in designing stratified sampling protocols.